GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 As our testing needs are very simple, we also wanted to reduce the friction required to write new tests as much as possible: our tests are written in Python and use `pytest` which is the standard for the language, leveraging our [`tftest`](https://pypi.org/project/tftest/) library, which wraps the Terraform executable and returns familiar data structures for most commands.

-Writing `pytest` unit tests to check plan results is really easy, but since wrapping modules and examples in dedicated fixtures and hand-coding checks gets annoying after a while, we developed additional ways that allows to simplify the overall process.
+Writing `pytest` unit tests to check plan results is really easy, but since wrapping modules and examples in dedicated fixtures and hand-coding checks gets annoying after a while, we developed additional ways that allow us to simplify the overall process.

 In the following sections we describe the three testing approaches we currently have:

-- [Example-based tests](#testing-via-readmemd-example-blocks): this is the perhaps the easiest and most common way to test either a module or a blueprint.
+- [Example-based tests](#testing-via-readmemd-example-blocks): this is perhaps the easiest and most common way to test either a module or a blueprint.
 You simply have to provide an example call to your module and a few metadata values in the module's README.md.
-- [tfvars-based tests](#testing-via-tfvars-and-yaml): allows you to test a module or blueprint by providing variables and an expected plan result.
+- [tfvars-based tests](#testing-via-tfvars-and-yaml): allows you to test a module or blueprint by providing variables via tfvar files and an expected plan result in form of an inventory.
+This type of test is useful, for example, for FAST stages that don't have any examples within their READMEs.
-- Python-based (legacy) tests: in some situations you might still want to interact directly with `tftest` via Python, if that's the case, use this method to write custom Python logic to test you module in any way you see fit.
+- [Python-based (legacy) tests](#writing-tests-in-python--legacy-approach-): in some situations you might still want to interact directly with `tftest` via Python, if that's the case, use this method to write custom Python logic to test your module in any way you see fit.

 ### Testing via README.md example blocks.